johanaarstein/dotlottie-player/README.md

 ## Demo

-Here is [a demo](https://www.aarstein.media/en/dev/dotlottie-player), running on Next.js.
+Here is [a demo](https://www.aarstein.media/en/dev/dotlottie-player), running on Next.js 13 using TypeScript.

 ## Installation